 Dell’s Datacenter Scalable Solutions (DSS) targets businesses that have high-volume technology needs and supply chain requirements, such as web tech companies, telecommunications service providers, hosting companies, the oil and gas industries, and research organisations.

 With a new operating model built on agile, scalable, and repeatable processes, Dell can now provide this set of customers with technology purposefully designed to their specifications, and delivered when they want it.

-Dell was a pioneer in the hyperscale market segment nearly eight years ago when it created Data Center Solutions (DCS) to design and build solutions tailored for massive-scale data centre environments.
+Dell was a pioneer in the hyperscale market segment nearly eight years ago when it created Data Center Solutions (DCS) to design and build solutions tailored for massive-scale data center environments.

 DCS continues to serve the hyperscale market with fully custom and tailored solutions.

-Today, there’s a growing market of businesses just below the hyperscale space in size that are increasingly expressing similar needs in how they buy and build data centre capabilities, Dell says.
+Today, there’s a growing market of businesses just below the hyperscale space in size that are increasingly expressing similar needs in how they buy and build data center capabilities, Dell says.